 Backend architecture has evolved significantly over the past decade:

-- Traditional Monoliths: Single codebase handling all functionality
+- Single codebase handling all functionality

-- Microservices: Small, focused services with independent deployments
+- Small, focused services with independent deployments

-- Serverless Architecture: Function-based decomposition with managed infrastructure
+- Function-based decomposition with managed infrastructure

 Each pattern has its place, depending on business requirements, team structure, and technical constraints.